Dental SaaS-to-WordPress Rebuild, 33 Hours Delivered in 18 Days — White-Label for a US Marketing Agency

 Results

-The outcome, restated plainly: the agency’s migration spec was implemented as written, on the scheduled cutover day, with the legacy SaaS platform’s URL surface fully audited against the spec before handoff.
+At a glance: we implemented the agency’s migration spec as written, on the scheduled cutover day, with the legacy SaaS platform’s URL surface fully audited against the spec before handoff.

 Operational Integrity at handoff

-During pre-handoff QA, Site Checker’s URL structure check surfaced a legacy SaaS article-archive path (/articles/dear_doctor/category/47365) with an unusual slug and no content — precisely the class of auto-generated path the brief warned would not appear in a standard sitemap export — and a concurrent QA pass confirmed redirects were not yet live on staging; both were resolved before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+During pre-handoff QA, Site Checker’s URL structure check surfaced a legacy SaaS article-archive path (/articles/dear_doctor/category/47365) with an unusual slug and no content — precisely the class of auto-generated path the brief warned would not appear in a standard sitemap export — and a concurrent QA pass confirmed redirects were not yet live on staging.
+We resolved both before handoff.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the zero-fail bar we hold before handing over.
+After we handed off, the agency ran its own checks and fed findings into the shared backlog for our fix loop until sign-off.

 Process